How Furniture Affects Vacation Rental Bookings

 - Amenity-scope decisions (themed bunk, game room, outdoor entertaining) often move bookings more than across-the-board furniture-spec upgrades.

-- Hero-photo composition is the dominant differentiator inside any filtered-search bucket.
+- Hero-photo composition is the dominant differentiator inside any Airbnb filters.
 Residential-spec furniture often photographs as residential and loses.

 - Review-cycle signals — bedding quality, houseware completeness, durability — compound over the first 12 months and protect (or erode) listing ranking.